 Casework and policy queries are often revisited to provide the best service and representation for constituents, from whom we may continue to receive correspondence.
 Therefore, we feel it is reasonable for an elected representative to hold personal data for the duration of a parliamentary term.

-Following an election, we will retain personal data for a further three months, during which time we will contact you to ask whether you wish us to retain your data.
+Following an election, if Anne-Marie is not returned, we will retain personal data for a further three months, during which time we will contact you to ask whether you wish us to retain your data.

 What rights do I have to my personal data?

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights: